Counseling Degrees & Licenses in Utah

 In Utah, the field of counseling is governed by the Division of Occupational and Professional Licensing under the Utah Department of Commerce.
 This office licenses the occupations of Clinical Mental Health Counselor, Associate Clinical Mental Health Counselor, and Associate Clinical Mental Health Counselor Extern.

-To achieve a counseling degree and license in Utah to work as a Clinical Mental Health Counselor, the applicant must have a master’s or doctorate degree in mental health counseling from a program that is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) or the equivalent.
-The graduate must complete 4,000 supervised mental health practice hours and report a passing score on the NCMHCE and NCE exams (the National Clinical Mental Health Counseling Examination and the National Counselor Exam, respectively).
+To achieve a counseling degree and license in Utah to work as a Clinical Mental Health Counselor, the applicant must have a master’s or doctorate degree in mental health counseling.
+Programs do not have to be accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), though they must match CACREP standards.
+The graduate must complete 4,000 supervised mental health practice hours and report a passing score on the NCMHCE and NCE exams (the National Clinical Mental Health Counseling Examination and the National Counselor Examination, respectively).

 Utah allows licensure by endorsement for those who are currently licensed as a clinical mental health counselor in a state, territory, or district of the United States that has an equivalency or reciprocity with Utah.
 There are currently 13 states that have licenses that are equivalent to a counseling license in Utah.
 Most other states and territories require additional documentation in order to reciprocate.